theupdateframework/taps/tap7.md

     if os.path.exists('old_targets'):
       shutil.rmtree('old_targets')

+    metadata_directory = test_data_dir + '/test_repo/metadata'
+    targets_directory = test_data_dir + '/test_repo/targets'

-    # Copy the provided metadata_directory to a temp directory that we'll move
+    # Copy the contents of the provided test_data_dir to temp directories that
-    # into place afterwards.
-There is a gap here between each of the two moves in
+    # we'll move into place afterwards.
+There is a gap here between each of the
-    # the two sets of moves.
-One could avoid this by using a command like
+    # two moves in the two sets of moves.
+One could avoid this by using a command
-    # 'cp -T metadata_temp hosted/metadata', which would also make the
+    # like 'cp -T metadata_temp hosted/metadata', which would also make the
     # metadata_old temp unnecessary; however, we won't go to that length here for
     # this example, and -T isn't always available.
     shutil.copytree(metadata_directory, 'temp_metadata')